Azure/azure-kusto-log4j/README.md

   - **flushImmediately**: Boolean indicator to flush the logs immediately.
 Defaults to **_false_**.
 Note that making this true may cause additional load on the cluster
   - **proxyUrl**: Proxy url in case application is hosted behind a proxy
+  - **managedIdentityId**: Use managed identity id.
+If "system" is used a System Managed Identity is used, else a User Managed Identity is attempted
+  - **useInteractiveAuth**: Use interactive authentication.
+Defaults to **_false_**.
+If set to true, this is given precedence over AAD Auth and Managed Identity id (supplied through AppId)

 - To attempt retries in case of ingestion failures, retransmission is attempted with the following configuration.
 3 retries are attempted to ingest the logs.
 In the event that the file cannot be ingested it gets moved to the backout